Design Tips & Hacks to Customize Your Notion Workspace

 Formatting Notion text with KaTeX code

 As fun as Notion can be, it leaves a bit to be desired with its design elements.
-Their highlight options are a bit washed out, especially if you’re in dark mode.
+Their highlight options are a bit washed out, depending on what color you’re using and what mode you’re in (light or dark).

 I wanted to see if I could highlight or color text in Notion, and I discovered I could easily do it with the Create Equation feature.